St Theresa of Lisieux

 There is more information about the World Day of Migrants and Refugees, including the full text of Pope Francis' message, on the Bishops' Conference website.

 Parish of Hangleton and West Blatchington

-We don’t much like talking about church finances, but the lockdown has made things difficult.
+We don’t much like talking about church finances, but the effects of the pandemic have made things difficult.

 Every organisation has running costs and the church is no different.
 There are people costs: priests and lay staff, both at parish and diocesan level; these are the people who keep the organisation functioning.
 Then there are property costs: maintaining buildings, mainly churches and priests’ houses, and equipment.
-Most of these costs have continued throughout the lockdown, but parish income has taken a big hit.
+Most of these costs have continued throughout these past months, but parish income has taken a big hit.

 Please ask yourself:

 How recently did I review my giving to the church? £1 in the collection doesn’t go far these days!